KyujinHan/Object-Depth-detection-based-hybrid-Distance-estimator/README.md

 ```

 2) Unzip Dataset
 In the unzip folder, there is 'image' folder.
-So you move the folder into the data folder.
+So you move the folder into the 'data' folder.
 ```
 data
 ├── image